FortinetCloudCSE/api-and-websvc-fundamentals/content/03HTTPApplicationDesign/Task2.md

 </details>

-- Us Nano to fix the code.
+- Use Nano to fix the code.
     - Navigate up/down and left/right with the arrow keys
     - Delete text using the backspace or delete keys
     - Type text as normal with the keyboard